What you need to know about traffic school classes.

 - Prevent an insurance rate increase (if no crash was involved)

-Reserve a seat to attend a state approved defensive driving course today at one of our convenient classroom locations by calling one of the following numbers:
+Reserve a seat to attend a state approved defensive driving course today at one of our convenient classroom locations by calling (352) 442-7642

 - You have 30 days from the date of issue to pay your ticket.
 Traffic School must be elected when the ticket is paid.
-Once paid, Traffic School for point reduction is no longer an option.
+Once paid, Traffic School for point reduction is no longer an option if an election was not made.

 - You may elect to attend traffic school for the purpose of ticket/point reduction once in a rolling 12 month period, and up to 5 times in a lifetime.
 The date you last paid a ticket and elected Traffic School establishes the start date of the rolling 12 month period.
 You may check your eligibility to elect traffic school by clicking “HERE”.